dsouths/pharmacy4u/README.md

 - have a simple layout the user can easily navigate
 - include links to the pharmacies social media

-I plan to make the site accessable on a range of screen sizes for devices e.g. phone, tablet & PC/Laptop.
+I plan to make the site accessible on a range of screen sizes for devices e.g. phone, tablet & PC/Laptop.

 </p>